viamrobotics/micro-rdk/README.md

     PinDriver::output(periph.pins.gpio21.downgrade_output())?,];
 ```

-You will now be able to change & read the state of pin 21 from <app.viam.com>.
+You will now be able to change & read the state of pin 21 from [the Viam app](https://app.viam.com).

 #### Adding a new analog reader